Zoom Dual Monitors | Setup

 If you intend to share a PowerPoint presentation via screen share with two monitors, refer to the PowerPoint setup process illustrated below, and you’ll understand how to move from single window support to taking over both displays on Zoom.

-From this point, you can initiate the ‘Share Screen’ alternative and choose the app you want to share.
-Now your meeting will mirror the content you’ve shared to your audience on one monitor, and you can see the audience on the monitor that you’re not sharing.
+You can initiate the ‘Share Screen’ alternative and choose the app you want to share.
+Now, your meeting will mirror the content you’ve shared with your audience on one monitor, and you can see the audience that you’re not sharing on the monitor.

-The second monitor should be the same display that hosts all the other documents that you need.
+Designate your second monitor to display documents or applications you plan to share or reference during your Zoom meeting, optimizing your workspace for multitasking.
 You can resize the documents window on the second monitor to best suit your needs.
 To do this, click on any corner on the bottom of your screen and drag to resize.

 How Do You Fix the PowerPoint Issue?

-Now that you have set up PowerPoint, you can head back to the Zoom App and select ‘Screen Share.’
-Ensure that you share the whole screen with PowerPoint on either the ‘Monitor 1’ or ‘Monitor 2’.
+Now that you have set up PowerPoint, you can return to the Zoom App and select ‘Screen Share.’
+Ensure you share the whole screen with PowerPoint on either the ‘Monitor 1’ or ‘Monitor 2’.
 Also, if you’re planning to share a video file, select the ‘Optimize Screen Sharing for Video Clip’ and ‘Share Computer Sound’ options.

 Restart Zoom to Confirm Changes

-To confirm the changes that you’ve made, you might need to restart the Zoom App to get a full view.
-Keep in mind that closing the Zoom window doesn’t mean the app is fully shut down.
+After adjusting your settings, restart the Zoom app to ensure all changes are applied.
+This may involve fully closing the app or restarting your computer for a complete refresh.
+Remember that closing the Zoom window doesn’t mean the app is fully shut down.
 The Zoom App has settings that enable it to continue running in the background.

 As a result, you might need to click to open the ‘Task Manager’ on your PC and manually shut down the app.
 You can also restart your PC to ensure the settings take effect.